-- People from Black and Minority Ethnic (BME) backgrounds are more likely to be in poverty than White British people.
+- Londoners from Black and Minority Ethnic (BME) backgrounds are more likely to be in poverty than White British people.
 In the three years to 2013/14, over half of people of Bangladeshi or Pakistani ethnicity were living in poverty compared to 49% (Black African) and 17% for White British.

 All the graphs where there is analysis by ethnicity and/or country of birth are listed on the right of this page.

-You may also be interested to read more about ethnicity and economic outcomes including unemployment, wealth and low pay from the Centre for Analysis for Social Exclusion here.
+You may also be interested to read more about ethnicity and economic outcomes including unemployment, wealth and low pay in a blog from the Centre for Analysis for Social Exclusion.

 Explore by topic: